smithy-lang/smithy-rs/design/src/rfcs/rfc0020_service_builder.md

 The proposal is presented as a series of compatible transforms to the existing service builder, each paired with a motivation.
 Most of these can be independently implemented, but in the case where there exists an interdependency it is stated.

-Although presented as a mutation to the existing service builder, the actual implementation should exist as an entirely separate builder - reusing code generation from the old builder while exposing a new Rust API.
+Although presented as a mutation to the existing service builder, the actual implementation should exist as an entirely separate builder, living in a separate namespace, reusing code generation from the old builder, while exposing a new Rust API.
 Preserving the old API surface will prevent breakage and make it easier to perform comparative benchmarks and testing.

 ## Remove two-step build procedure